-This is a recommended practice for travelers, as well.
+This is the recommended practice for travelers too.
 For those who plan on taking extended trips in rural areas, water purification devices are highly recommended.

 There is also the rare risk of leptospirosis, which is spread through water or soil that has been in contact with the contaminated urine of infected animals like horses, dogs, rodents, and cattle.